uscsf/vhap.eval.pub/README.md

 Should have responsive layout for small screen (ex.
 600px wide breakpoint).
 It is not necessary to be 'pixel-perfect'.
 You can spend as much time as you feel is appropriate for the complexity of the application and your skill level.
-⭐ When finished, please make your forked repository available to our team for review.
+⭐ When finished, please make your project available to our team for review.
+We should be able to run it via _$ npm install_ and _$ ng serve_.
 ⭐ Please also let us know how many hours you spent to create the reproduction.

 ---